dirkkelly/dirkkelly/content/survive/rick-and-morty-run-the-jewels.md

 > You say you on the side of the righteous (right) I say I'm gonna hang with the wrong<br/>
 > There's truth where the filth is, there's lies in the law<br/>

-Team that up with this favorite I've been hitting up since my holidays back in Perth and you've got enough encouragement to walk through the Lion's den for a week, and to keep-your-fucking-power-dry while you do it.
+Team that up with this favorite I've been hitting up since my holidays back in Perth and you've got enough encouragement to walk through the Devil’s Lair (JP Morgan, Chase, DB, et al) for a week, and to keep-your-fucking-power-dry and head down while you do it.

 {{< youtube OQ5rI461KNE >}}